home-assistant/developers.home-assistant/docs/frontend/custom-ui/custom-card-feature.md

 The main difference with custom cards is the graphical configuration option.
 To have it displayed in the card editor, you must add an object describing it to the array `window.customCardFeatures`.

 Required properties of the object are `type` and `name`.
-It is recommended to define the `supported` option with a function so the editor can only propose the feature if it is compatible with the selected entity in the card.
+It is recommended to define the `supported` option with a function, so the editor can only propose the feature if it is compatible with the selected entity in the card.
 Set `configurable` to `true` if your entity has additional configuration (e.g. `label` option in the example above) so the editor.

 Also, the static functions `getConfigElement` and `getStubConfig` work the same as with normal custom cards.